Table of contents

 In my mind, it’s important to have both as part of your wealth creation team.

-Your property strategist will look at the big picture and formulate a strategy that makes sense to you after considering your current position, your aspirations, your time frames, your budget and your risk profile.
+Your Wealth Strategist or Property Strategist will look at the big picture and formulate a strategy that makes sense to you after considering your current position, your aspirations, your time frames, your budget and your risk profile.

 property strategists vs buyer's agent